simolus3/asterisk.dart/README.md

 a voice-enabled Flutter app that can be called through an Asterisk managed by this package.

-The following features from the Asterisk RESTful interface are supported from this package:

-- Reacting to events from channels, bridges, recordings, playbacks, endpoints and so on in a reactive way (exposed as a Dart `Stream`).
-- Calls:
-  - Receiving incoming calls through `STASIS` in a dialplan.
-  - Setting the ringing state, accepting and rejecting calls.
-  - Making outgoing calls.
-  - Playing sounds.
-  - Starting recordings.
-- Bridges:
-  - Can be created, watched and destroyed.
-  - Channels can be added and removed out of bridges.
-- Endpoints:
-  - Can be listed and watched

 ## Getting started

 Using this package requires a running Asterisk server.
 To interact with the